Soni-Sachin-94240/Tableau-Sales-and-Customer-Analysis-Dashboard/README.md

 ### Conclusion

-The Sales and Customer Dashboard offers a comprehensive solution for businesses to analyze and optimize their sales performance and customer engagement strategies.
-By providing insightful metrics, comparative analyses, and interactive visualizations, this tool empowers users to make data-driven decisions, identify growth opportunities, and enhance overall business effectiveness.
-With its customizable features and user-friendly interface, the dashboard serves as a valuable asset in driving business success.
+In conclusion, the Sales and Customer Analysis Dashboard serves as a powerful tool for businesses to assess and enhance their sales performance and customer engagement strategies.
+Through insightful metrics, it enables users to:

+#### Sales Dashboard
+- Gain a clear understanding of current sales, profit, and quantity sold by comparing with previous years, facilitating informed decision-making.
+- Identify areas for improvement by differentiating sales by subcategory and comparing them with previous years' sales, while also displaying current year profit & loss.
+This allows for targeted actions to be taken to address underperforming subcategories.
+- Recognize sales and profit trends, highlighting months or areas with lower performance.
+This empowers businesses to devise strategies to improve performance during these periods and in specific regions, driving overall growth and success.

+By leveraging these features, businesses can proactively address challenges, capitalize on opportunities, and optimize their sales and customer engagement efforts for sustained success